Newington, Edinburgh: Geography

 The area lies on a gentle, south-facing slope and is intersected from north to south by the A701 (South Clerk Street/Newington Road/Minto Street/Mayfield Gardens/Craigmillar Park).
 The ancient north–south route from Edinburgh to Liberton (Causewayside/Ratcliffe Terrace/Mayfield Road) forms Newington's western boundary with Sciennes, the Grange, and Blackford while the parallel ancient route to Dalkeith (St Leonard's/Dalkeith Road) forms Newington's eastern boundary with St Leonard's and Prestonfield.

-The A701 and Dalkeith Roads represent major routes into Edinburgh city centre, which is between 1 (1.5km) and 2.5 miles (4km) north of Newington.
+The A701 and Dalkeith Roads represent major routes into Edinburgh city centre, which is between 1 (1.5 km) and 2.5 miles (4 km) north of Newington.
 The Southside borders Newington north of Hope Park Terrace/Bernard Terrace.
 Cameron Toll and Nether Liberton border Newington south and west of the busy thoroughfares of Lady Road and Liberton Road.
 The former Edinburgh Suburban and Southside Junction Railway runs east to west through the southern part of Newington.
 Though closed to passengers in 1962, it remains in use for freight.

 The Buildings of Scotland guide to Edinburgh summarises Newington's development as "attracting villas and terraces and then subjecting them to the pressures of commerce and traffic".
 Newington is a predominantly residential suburb.
 South Clerk Street and Newington Road form the main shopping street with specialised shops on Causewayside.
 There is also a small row of shops on Salisbury Place and on Minto Street near the corner with West Mayfield.
 There are many guest houses on Minto Street.
 Institutional buildings include the Summerhall arts centre and Historic Environment Scotland's Longmore House.

 The high ground of northern Newington affords views of Arthur's Seat to the east and of Liberton and the countryside of Midlothian to the south.
 Despite mature tree growth throughout as well as a number of roadside "nature strips" and communal private gardens, the only public park is a small area around the Braid Burn at the southern tip of Newington.
 The green space of East Preston Street Burial Ground interrupts development of northern Newington while Newington Cemetery forms a prominent landscape feature at the south-eastern edge of the district.